Dihexa

-Dihexa (developmental code name PNB-0408), also known as N-hexanoic-Tyr-Ile-(6) aminohexanoic amide, is an oligopeptide drug derived from angiotensin IV that binds with high affinity to hepatocyte growth factor (HGF) and potentiates its activity at its receptor, c-Met.
+Dihexa (developmental code PNB-0408; also known as N-hexanoic-Tyr-Ile-(6) aminohexanoic amide) is an oligopeptide drug derived from angiotensin IV that binds with high affinity to hepatocyte growth factor (HGF) and potentiates its activity at its receptor, c-Met.
 The compound has been found to potently improve cognitive function in animal models of Alzheimer's disease-like mental impairment.
-In an assay of neurotrophic activity, Dihexa was found to be seven orders of magnitude more potent than brain-derived neurotrophic factor.
+In an assay of neurotrophic activity, dihexa was found to be seven orders of magnitude more potent than brain-derived neurotrophic factor.

-According to a patent, "Short duration safety studies with Dihexa have uncovered no apparent toxicity.
+According to a patent, "Short duration safety studies with dihexa have uncovered no apparent toxicity.
 Of particular note is a lack of neoplastic induction, since c-Met is recognized as an oncogene.
 This is unsurprising since oncogenesis requires multiple mutations including both oncogene induction and tumor suppressor attenuation."

+History

+Dihexa was developed by Joseph Harding and his team at Washington State University.
+Later developments were done by M3 Biotechnology, a company founded to commercialize dihexa.